jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 ## 7\.
 You understand the other aspect of attractiveness

 Attractiveness is a mixture of sex appeal, compatibility, and personality traits.
-When you understand this and actively do the things that help, that's a good sign you're more attractive than you think you are.
+When you understand this and actively do the things that help, that's a good sign that you're more attractive than you think.

 For example, if you smell bad, you can hang up any chances of being attractive.
 Good hygiene is non-negotiable.

 Then there is something called magnetism.
 It’s like charisma.
 It’s the way you use what you have to your benefit.

-Ever wonder why you see the hot girl with the guy that looks like a bum but he’s really confident?
+Ever wonder why you see the hot girl with the guy that looks like a bum, but he’s really confident?
 That’s magnetism.
 Guys that don’t fit the normal standard of “hotness” but have no problem dating?
 That’s magnetism.

 When you play up your features and invest in yourself, you attract more people and create more success in your life.